wp-plugins/grooveshark/readme.txt

 = Do I need to register a Grooveshark account? =

-You only need to register a [Grooveshark](http://www.grooveshark.com "Grooveshark") account if you want to add music from your favorite songs and your playlists on Grooveshark.
+You only need to register a [Grooveshark](http://www.grooveshark.com "Grooveshark") account if you want to add music from your favorite songs and your playlists on Grooveshark, and if you want to link to more than one song on Grooveshark.
 The plugin will notify you if you choose these options, but didn't enter your username and password from Grooveshark.

+= Why does the Grooveshark Plugin slow the load time for my edit pages? =

+When you first provide your login information in the Grooveshark Settings page, the plugin will retrieve all your playlists and their songs from Grooveshark.
+If you have many playlists and many songs saved to those playlists, this process may take from several seconds to a minute to complete.
+However, after the initial retrieval of your playlists, all playlist information is stored by the plugin locally, reducing the need to retrieve playlist information.
+Once the playlist information is saved, your edit page load times should return to what they were before.

 = When I install the plugin, I get a fatal error: call to undefined function curl_init().
 Why is this happening? =